maxxyouu/STA304-FINAL-PROJECT/README.md

 # STA304-FINAL-PROJECT
 repository link for the sta304 project

-All parts are done by Jianzhong You
+All parts are done by Jianzhong You, utorid: youjianz

-utorid: youjianz
+raw_data.csv is generated from the simulation.R file